zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 ---
 Title: Dapper Table-Valued Parameter - Learn About AsTableValuedParameter
 MetaDescription: Unlock the power of Dapper with Table-Valued Parameter to improve performance with 'AsTableValuedParameter'.
 Learn how to pass an entire table for stored procedure or function.
-LastMod: 2023-10-20
+LastMod: 2025-06-16
 ---

 # Dapper Table-Valued Parameter: Discover About AsTableValuedParameter

 ## Description

-A Table-Valued Parameters (TVP) is a SQL Server feature that lets you pass an entire table as an input parameter for a Stored Procedure or Function.
+A Table-Valued Parameter (TVP) is a SQL Server feature that lets you pass an entire table as an input parameter for a Stored Procedure or Function.
 One of the best features of Dapper is its support for table-valued parameters.

  - Table-valued parameters are a great way to improve performance when you're working with large amounts of data.
  - With table-valued parameters, you can send multiple rows of data to the database in one shot.